 Decentralized networks are made up of computers, also known as nodes, that interact on a direct, peer-to-peer basis without the need for third parties.
 Within a decentralized network, information is distributed to every single “node” on the network.
 Each node has an updated copy of the recorded data.
 Decentralized networks can also distribute data in such … Continue reading What is Decentralization?

 Background Cryptocurrencies such as bitcoin or ether are scarce digital assets which exist on a decentralized network of computers.
 The currencies, which are referred to as coins or tokens, can be used within their network as a digital store of value or a medium of exchange.
 Digital Ownership In the same way that ownership of … Continue reading What is Cryptocurrency?

 Blockchain vs. Cryptocurrency

-What is a Blockchain?
+What’s A Blockchain?
 Blockchains are distributed ledgers secured by cryptography.
 They are essentially public databases which everyone can add to and read.
 Instead of the data residing on a single centralized server, the data is copied across thousands and thousands of computers worldwide.
-The consecutive string of every block ever executed makes up a … Continue reading Blockchain vs. Cryptocurrency
+The consecutive string of every block ever executed makes up a blockchain: … Continue reading Blockchain vs. Cryptocurrency